 Now that you have derived your business drivers, you can start to consider how you are going to define them in Project Server.
-This process will include:
+This process includes:

-the creation of the business drivers in the driver library
+Creating business drivers in the driver library.

-selecting those departments containing projects that will be measured against a given business driver
+Selecting those departments containing projects that will be measured against a given business driver.

-establishing driver impact Statements that describe how specific projects support a given business driver
+Establishing driver impact statements that describe how specific projects support a given business driver.

-objectively prioritizing the business drivers to drive consensus within the executive team
+Objectively prioritizing business drivers to drive consensus within the executive team.

 Creating New Drivers

-The steps for creating or removing business drivers are fairly straight forward and easy to manage from Project Severs’ interface.
+The steps for creating or removing business drivers are fairly straight forward and easy to manage from Project Server’s interface.

 Typically, after you have worked with your executive team and subdivided your strategic goals and objectives into succinct business drivers, you will need to enter each driver into PWA in the driver library.

 To get started with drivers, it is recommended that you first enter the driver name and description.
-The description will provide a more detailed explanation of the driver which includes how it maps to strategic goals.
+The description provides a more detailed explanation of the driver, which includes how it maps to strategic goals.
 It should also provide an overall goal for the driver, such an increase in repeat business.

-An organization can periodically review the business drivers and respond to changes in industry trends or business directional changes.
-The referential information will help link the original drivers and their focus or intent was at the time of their creation.
+An organization can review the business drivers periodically and respond to changes in industry trends or business directional changes.
+The referential information will help to link the original drivers and what their focus or intent was at the time of their creation.

-It is best practice to keep the name for your business driver somewhere between 2–6 words on average as it is easier to read in the views and the rating and ranking screens provided by Project Server.
+It is best practice to keep the name for your business driver somewhere between two and six words on average; doing so makes the name easier to read in the views and rating and ranking screens provided by Project Server.

-To create a new driver:
+To create a new driver (see Figure 9.9):

 1. From the Quick Launch, click Driver Library.

-2. On the Ribbon in the Driver group, click New.
+2. On the ribbon in the Driver group, click New.

 3. In the Name and Description section, enter the Name and Description.

-4. On the Ribbon click Save & Close.
+4. On the ribbon, click Save & Close.

-Figure 9.9: Creating a new driver (Source: Advisicon) [09-09-creatingANewDriver.tif]
+Figure 9.9 Creating a New Driver [09-09-creatingANewDriver.tif]

+Source: Advisicon

 Deleting Drivers

 Drivers that are no longer used or needed should be deleted.
-This will reduce the list of drivers that you have to pick from and may help simplify the creation of a new driver prioritization.
+Doing so will reduce the list of drivers that you have to pick from and may help simplify the creation of a new driver prioritization.

 Be careful in removing or deleting drivers.
-Note that deleting a driver is permanent and cannot be undone.
+Deleting a driver is permanent and cannot be undone.
 You do have an option to make a driver inactive, which we will address later in this chapter.

-To delete a driver:
+To delete a driver (see Figure 9.10):

 1. From the Quick Launch, click Driver Library.